akirasoft/keptn-springoneplatform/02_Deploying_the_carts_service/README.md

 # View the carts service

-To make the carts service accesible from outside the cluster and to support blue/green deployments, keptn automaticalliy creates **Istio** VirtualServices that direct requests to certain URLs to the correct service instance.
+To make the carts service accesible from outside the cluster and to support blue/green deployments, Keptn automaticalliy creates **Istio** VirtualServices that direct requests to certain URLs to the correct service instance.
 You can retrieve the URLs for the carts service for each stage as follows:

 ```console
 echo http://carts.sockshop-dev.$(kubectl get cm keptn-domain -n keptn -o=jsonpath='{.data.app_domain}')